 This is solid for everyday collaboration.
 But if you’re trying to run a real support workflow, the native ClickUp integration with Slack starts to show limits (triage, priorities, SLAs, reporting)—which is exactly what the following section addresses.

-5 Slack to ClickUp Workflows People Actually Want
+5 Slack to ClickUp Workflows People Want

 - Keep execution tied to the conversation (thread → task → resolution): When a Slack thread sparks work, drop the ClickUp task link into the thread so everyone can see the “system of record” without derailing the discussion.
 This keeps Slack lightweight while ClickUp stays accountable.